25 places that are straight out of fairytales

 Wat Rong Khun (AKA The White Palace), Thailand

 From afar, this could be the snow queen’s palace—a dazzling white wonderland, carved from ice.
 Come closer.
 Closer yet.
 The more you see, the more you’ll imagine this is the abode of a wise oracle or Thai deity.
 Beauty meets beast in Chalermchai Kositpipat’s amazing architectural depiction of good, evil, and the search for Buddhist enlightenment.
 There’s symbolism in every inch of it and under direct sunlight, it literally shimmers.

 Forget the Emerald City in Oz, India’s Pink City is a true feast for the imagination.
 All in delicious dusky pink, you’ll find elaborate entry gates, grand courtyards, and palaces galore—like the Hawa Mahal (Palace of the Breeze) with its secret windows, City Palace, built by the ruler of the kingdom of Amber, and Rambagh Palace, where the Maharaja lived.

 Ross Castle, Ireland

-Peer up the 15th century battlements of Ireland‘s Ross Castle and you can easily imagine Rapunzel looking out of the top window over the waters of Lough Leane.
-Undulating national park surrounds this ancient castle, and legend does too.
-Apparently O’Donoghue Mór who built it sleeps in the lake and rises every seven years to ride around the grounds on a white horse.
+Peer up the 15th-century battlements of Ireland‘s Ross Castle and you can easily imagine Rapunzel looking out of the top window over the waters of Lough Leane.
+An undulating national park surrounds this ancient castle, and legend does too.
+Apparently, O’Donoghue Mór who built it sleeps in the lake and rises every seven years to ride around the grounds on a white horse.
 If you see him, you’ll have luck for life.